Frequently Asked Questions

 How do I get into a creative writing course?

 Entrance into some of our creative writing courses is by permission of instructor.
-Students who wish to enroll in these courses must submit a portfolio of their writing before pre-registration.
+Students who wish to enroll in these courses must submit samples of their writing to the instructor before pre-registration.
 Students are informed of acceptance into the course during pre-registration.
 Other creative writing courses are open enrollment.

-If you are interested in a creative writing course, be sure to watch for announcements of submission deadlines, or contact the English department coordinator at 725-3552.
+If you are interested in a creative writing course, be sure to watch Polaris for information on where to submit your writing sample and submission deadlines.

 Can I transfer credit for a creative writing course that I took elsewhere?